 On the roof at the front, there is a luggage rack.
 This is the part that stays fixed when you open the roof.
-It is not very deep but practical to put some stuff.
-At the beginning we had installed a waterproof bag with straps found in Canada at Canadian Tire (one of Mister Eric's favorite stores).
-It was good, but not very practical to get what was in it ...
-So we recently invested in a rigid box.
+It's not very deep but convenient to put some odds and ends in.
+At first we installed a waterproof bag with straps, found in Canada at Canadian Tire (one of Mister Eric's favorite stores).
+It was good, but not very practical to get what was inside… So we recently invested in a rigid box.

-It's actually a rifle box (it's easy to find in USA haha, in Outdoors stores like Cabela's or Bass Pro Shop), which is totally waterproof and with a system that regulates the pressure history it does not have. do not explode taking altitude and vice versa that we can open when we go down.
-In short, it is very convenient, there is no big catch in the wind and it is very easy to access even without getting off the roof.
-It is secured with a secure key strap and the foam delivered with it has been used to wedge it into place.
+It's actually a gun box (you can easily find them in the USA haha, in “Outdoors” stores like Cabela's or Bass Pro Shop), which is completely waterproof and with a system that regulates the pressure, just to tell you that it doesn't not explode while gaining altitude and vice versa that we can open it when we come down.
+In short, it's very practical, there's no big catch in the wind and you can access it very easily even without taking it down from the roof.
+It is fixed with a secure key strap and we used the foam delivered with it to wedge it in place.

 Finally, the other question we are often asked: the wheels / tires.